pincoin/django-jquery-fileupload/README.md

 # Features

-* How to use FileField, ModelForm, and FormView
+* How to use ImageField, ModelForm, and FormMixin
-* How to use CSRF token using cookie
+* How to use CSRF token
 * How to use jquery-fileupload

 # Requirements